openequella/openequella.github.io/guides/ReportingGuide.md

 4. Right-click on Report Parameters and select New Parameter.
 The New Parameter dialog is displayed.
 5. Enter a Parameter Name and Prompt text.
 An example ‘Version’ parameter is shown.
 6. Select a type (e.g. Decimal) from the Data type drop-down list.
-The EQUELLA Report Designer provides Boolean, Date, Date Time, Decimal, Float, Integer, String, and Time data types.
+The openEQUELLA Report Designer provides Boolean, Date, Date Time, Decimal, Float, Integer, String, and Time data types.
 7. Select a display type (e.g. Text Box) from the Display type drop-down list.
-The EQUELLA Report Designer provides Text Box, List Box, Combo Box and Radio Button display types.
+The openEQUELLA Report Designer provides Text Box, List Box, Combo Box and Radio Button display types.
 8. Enter a Default value.
 9. Click OK to save the details and close the New Parameter dialog.
 10. Create another parameter.
 An example ‘Item Status’ parameter is shown.